-- 1. Make sure the length supply line is correctly sized. - a.
-Measure the length of the gas supply line from the gas meter to the water heater or other appliances requiring gas.
+- 1. Make sure the length supply line is correctly sized. - Measure the length of the gas supply line from the gas meter to the water heater or other appliances requiring gas.
 The diameter of the pipe must be in relation to the length. - b.
 The total length of gas piping, as well as fitting pressure drop, must be considered when sizing the gas piping.
 Total equivalent length should be calculated from the meter or source location to the last heater connected. - c.
 Gas pipe size should be selected on the total equivalent length.
-The gas volume for cfh (cubic foot per hour) flow is the input divided by the calorific value of the fuel to be supplied. - d.
-Use the "6.10 Gas Pipe Sizing Tables" on page 17 or refer to the gas line manufacturers sizing information to determine the correct diameter for the supply pipe. - e.
-The diameter of the gas lines vary according to the specific installation requirements.
+The gas volume for cfh flow will be the input divided by the calorific value of the fuel to be supplied. - d.
+Use the Gas Pipe Sizing tables in this manual or refer to the gas line manufacturers sizing information to determine the correct diameter for the supply pipe. - e.
+The diameter of the gas lines, shown in the illustration, will vary according to the specific installation requirements.